 Mother’s and Father’s Days can be difficult after the loss of a parent.
 There are reminders everywhere.
-You might have been doing just fine in coping with the loss and then- BAM!
+You might have been coping admirably with the loss until– BAM!
 This seemingly manufactured holiday shows up to stir the grief pot.
-It’s really easy to become cynical, and to spiral into depression.
-It is possible, however, to still make these holidays special and to use them for a greater good.
-Here are 5 ways to celebrate Mother’s Day and honor mom when you no longer have a mom.
+It’s really easy to become cynical and spiral into depression.
+However, it is still possible to make these holidays special and to use them for the greater good.
+Here are five ways to celebrate Mother’s Day and honor mom when you no longer have one.

 First and foremost, you don’t have to put on a happy face and act like this day isn’t hard for you.
 Self-care may be just what the doctor ordered.
 See a therapist or spiritual adviser.
 Go to a support group.
 Read, pray, meditate, and spend the day taking care of yourself, if you’re not ready to face the world.
 Get yourself flowers and watch a feel-good movie (nothing sad).
 You will never “get over” the loss, but in time, you’ll be able to create a new normal for this day.